mbradds/pipeline-profiles/readme.md

 Start with just one profile (ngtl)

-1. Create a new folder: `src/new_section` and add a js file like so: `src/new_section/newSectionDashboard.js`.
+1. Create a new folder/file: `src/dashboards/newDashboard.js`.
 2. In this file, create a really simple "hello world" kind of function to accept the data:

 ```javascript